 There is a variety of options to determine the Wall thermal.
 This is an arbitrary wall between the fluid domain and the exterior that is added to work as thermal resistance.
 All the available ways to model this wall are listed below:

 - No wall thermal: Wall is assumed to be too thin and/or conductivity is too high, so no wall resistance is expected.

 - Specific conductance wall thermal: Building walls have multiple layers.
-Overall U-value of the wall is assigned to define multilayered wall.
+Overall U-value of the wall is assigned to define a multilayered wall.

 - Layer wall thermal: A single wall, with a single material.
 Thermal conductivity and layer thickness is assigned.
 Solver calculates resistance.